Skokoo/ImCurvin/README.md

 # Installation & how to use.

+The .deb package is available for download on the GitHub Releases page: [https://github.com/Skokoo/ImCurvin/releases/tag/v1.3.0](https://github.com/Skokoo/ImCurvin/releases/tag/v1.3.0)

+Or,

 Requirements: **tor, xxd, curl, coreutils, python3.**

 You can now easily install **ImCurvin** directly from [PyPI](https://pypi.org/project/imcurvin/) using pip.